morinlab/kronos_pipelines/bam_to_bam_pipeline/README.md

 ### Running the pipeline
 ```
-Please prepare a draft of your .yaml with the samples listed.
-Make a copy of this .yaml.
-You will pass the copy to the run.py script.
+Please prepare a draft of your .yaml with the input samples.
+You will pass this yaml to the run.py script.
-Run.py regenerates the input yaml and replaces it with additional paramters for interval file locations added for
+Run.py regenerates the input yaml (output in cwd as input_updated.yaml) with additional paramters for interval file locations added for
 each sample.
-Hence, it is recommended you don't use your actual .yaml directly to instantiate a Realignment Pipeline.

-Command to run pipeline (sets up dummy interval files, initiate pipeline, restart it after breakpoint is encountered)
+Sample usage: Command to run pipeline (sets up dummy interval files, initiate pipeline, restart it after breakpoint is encountered)
-python run.py -c copy_of_interval_based_realignment.yaml --components_dir /home/jgrewal/projects/lab_pipeline/pipeline-components/ --num_jobs 5 --num_pipelines 4 --drmaa lib/lx24-amd64/libdrmaa.so --outdir /extscratch/morinlab/projects/MCL_realignment/results/exomes_realn/
+python run.py -c realignment_pipeline_instance.yaml --components_dir /home/jgrewal/projects/lab_pipeline/pipeline-components/ --num_jobs 5 --num_pipelines 4 --drmaa lib/lx24-amd64/libdrmaa.so --outdir /extscratch/morinlab/projects/MCL_realignment/results/exomes_realn/
 ```